Flour de Liz

 Tip #4: Take your pie dough out of the refrigerator about 15 minutes before you're ready to start making your hamantaschen.
 It will unroll more easily if it's not as cold.
 If your dough is frozen, you'll need to give it time to defrost.

-These super easy hamantaschen are best enjoyed same day, but can be stored in an airtight container at room temperature for up to 3 days.
+These super easy hamantaschen are best enjoyed the same day, but they can be made in advance and stored in an airtight container at room temperature for up to 3 days.

 • A pile of sangria hamentaschen sangria hamentashen on a white marble surface with spatters of filling on the marble